-Emily will go down in history as the player who secured England’s 2014 World Cup triumph with a try six minutes from the end when her side beat Canada 21-9 in the final.
+Emily Scarratt is best known as the player who secured England’s 2014 Women’s World Cup triumph with a try six minutes from the death - her effort helped seal a memorable 21-9 win over Canada.

-A talented all-rounder, she turned down the offer of a US Basketball Scholarship when 16.
-She burst on to the Test scene in 2008 with 12 tries in 12 games and became the top point-scorer, with 70, at the last World Cup, including 16 in the final.
+A talented all-rounder, she turned down the offer of a US Basketball Scholarship at the age of 16 before bursting onto the Test scene in 2008 with 12 tries in 12 games.

-Emily, who is from a Leicestershire farming family, has a Sports and Exercise Science degree from Leeds Beckett University and was a PE assistant before taking up a full-time contract with the RFU.
+Emily, who is from a Leicestershire farming family, has a sports and exercise science degree from Leeds Beckett University and was a PE teacher before taking up a full-time contract with the RFU.

-She won the RPA England Women’s Players’ Player award in 2013 and was also nominated for the World Rugby Sevens Player of the Year in 2014.
+She won the RPA England Women’s Players’ Player award in 2013 and was also nominated for the World Rugby Sevens Player of the Year in 2014 and 2016.

 Emily captained Team GB at the Rio Olympics, won a bronze medal at the 2018 Commonwealth Games and represented England at the 2018 Rugby World Cup Sevens.